benbrastmckie/ModalHistory/1_modal_logic/01_week/01_week.md

       - [p.
 233] "A truth-value system is essentially an abstract mathematical structure.
 It becomes a system of logical truth only by  interpretation.
 That the structure of a logical calculus can be  thus considered in abstraction from its logical meaning is a fact  of the greatest importance, and one which has commonly been  overlooked."
   - Matrix Method (proto models) to demonstrate:
     - Consistency
+    - Independence
     - That strict systems are not reducible to system of material implication
       - [p.
 495] $\Box(\neg(p \wedge \neg q) \rightarrow \Box(p \rightarrow q))$ "has the value 3 or 4 when p = 1 and q = 2."
-    - Independence
-  - Method: produce a minimal, consistent, and strong logic
+  - Axiomatic method: produce a minimal, consistent, and strong logic
 - C-axioms
   - C10 $\Box(\Box p \rightarrow \Box\Box p)$
     - Converse is deducible from $\Box(p \rightarrow \Diamond p)$